-Also, a number of UK based companies have the capability to supply high integrity components (castings, forgings, etc.) into gas turbine applications, but are either not doing so currently or, if doing so, are largely exporting their products.

-As will be described below, because of global sourcing, many of the major suppliers of key materials and components for gas turbines are now based overseas, either within mainland Europe or in the US.
+Also, a number of UK-based companies have the capability to supply high integrity components (castings, forgings, etc.) into gas turbine applications, as will be described below.
+These companies supply within the UK, but also export their products.
+In addition, because of global sourcing, some of the major suppliers of key materials and components for gas turbines are now based overseas, either within mainland Europe or in the US.

-2.5.1.
-Gas Turbine OEM and Component Manufacture
+2.5.1 Gas Turbine OEM and Component Manufacture

-In this section, the capabilities of UK based companies, with respect to gas turbine, and gas turbine component, manufacture are described.
-It should be noted that the construction of the turbine varies, such that Rolls Royce do not manufacture using a rotor, but instead 'assemble' compressor and turbine discs.
-This is not the case for the relatively small gas turbines manufactured at Siemens

-Lincoln, where a steel rotor is used.
+In this section, the capabilities of UK-based companies, with respect to gas turbine, and gas turbine component, manufacture are described.
+It should be noted that the construction of the turbine varies, such that Rolls-Royce do not manufacture using a rotor, but instead 'assemble' compressor and turbine discs.
+This is not the case for the relatively small gas turbines manufactured at Siemens Lincoln, where a steel rotor is used.
 Thus, throughout the following, some reference is made to differences in the materials of construction and, therefore, the suppliers of some components.